CrowdQ/rules/README.md

 # How to contribute

-Before you contribute start with a bit of research.
+Before you contribute, start with a bit of research.
 Check if ther are any rules for what you're about to add.
 If there's no rule, let's get started.
 You can see the entire rules set under [Issues](https://github.com/CrowdQ/rules/issues)

 ### 1. Create your submission ticket